Annual Membership Giving

 - Special discounted pricing for tours and activities, including cooking classes and tastings.

-- A FREE historical tour of the Castello.
+- A complimentary historical tour of the Castello.

 Members continue to enjoy a variety of benefits after (or before!) their visit as well:

 - Ongoing participation in our international community, including information about the organization and upcoming programs, classic Italian recipes, virtual programming, and sustainability news.

 - Early access to imported Spannocchia products in the U.S.